CHEM 115 Essentials of General Chemistry

 *The information contained in our Course Guides is provided as a sample.
 Specific course curriculum and requirements for each course are provided by individual instructors each semester.
 Students should not use Course Guides to find and complete assignments, class prerequisites, or order books.

-This course provides students a foundational knowledge of the core of God’s creation: matter.
+This course provides the student a foundational knowledge of the core of God’s creation: matter.
 Its goal is to increase competency in analytical reasoning by developing critical thinking and problem-solving skills and to provide a foundation of chemical knowledge and introduce basic laboratory skills.

 No details available.